-Introducing … The Bitcoin “MVRV Z-Score” Metric That Predicts Market Tops with 90%+ Accuracy
+Introducing … The Bitcoin “MVRV Z” Metric That Predicts Market Tops with 90%+ Accuracy

 Disclaimer: Not investment advice.
 Past performance is not indicative of future results.

 The MVRV ratio was created by Murad Mahmudov & David Puell following Nic Carter’s (in a co-effort with Antoine Le Calvez) striking presentation at Honeybadger 2018.
 Building from Nic’s and Antoine’s conceptualization of realized value, the MVRV ratio was born.

 In essence, realized value is closer to Bitcoin’s “fair value” as it adjusts for lost coins and coins used for hodling.
 The purpose of this article is to demonstrate the modified MVRV ratio’s usefulness with respect to market timing.

 For a more extensive overview of realized value, please visit David’s & Murad’s original article describing this concept in detail.

 Bitcoin Market-Value-to-Realized-Value (MVRV) Ratio